Nyaru Menteng Orangutan Sanctuary

 Activities

-Volunteers Creating Enrichment at the Nyaru Menteng Orangutan Sanctuary
+Enrichment at Nyaru Menteng Orangutan Sanctuary

-Orangutans at the Nyaru Menteng Orangutan Sanctuary
+Orangutan Observation at the Nyaru Menteng Orangutan Sanctuary

-Volunteers Trek Bukit Tangkiling
+Volunteers Trek Bukit Tangkiling - Nyaru Menteng Orangutan Sanctuary

 Itinerary

 Day 2 - Orangutan Islands: After breakfast, your morning will begin with an incredible river cruise around the orangutan islands.
-Here you will have the chance to see the orangutans that are in the final stage of rehabilitation before their eventual release.
-After lunch, you will take part in your first enrichment activity for the orangutans.
+Here, you will have the chance to see the orangutans that are in the final stage of rehabilitation before their eventual release.
+After lunch, you will take part in your first enrichment activity for the orangutans!

-Day 4 - Bukit Tangkiling: In the morning you will work on food preparation or enrichment for the orangutans before heading to Bukit Tangkiling after lunch.
+Day 4 - Bukit Tangkiling: In the morning, you will work on food preparation or enrichment for the orangutans before heading to Bukit Tangkiling after lunch.
 Here you will embark on a hilltop trek to take in the scenery and learn a little about the local history and culture.

-Start Dates & Prices
+Durations & Prices

-To secure a place on this project a deposit of $245 is required at the time of booking, with the remaining balance due any time up to 60 days prior to your start date.
+To secure a place on this project, a deposit of $245 is required at the time of booking.
+The remaining balance is due 60 days before your start date.

 Duration Price